Robert King (British Army officer): Military career

 After graduating from the Royal Military College, Sandhurst, King was commissioned into the West Yorkshire Regiment on 30 January 1924.
-Eric Bols and Cecil Firbank were among his graduates, both also future major-generals.
+Eric Bols and Cecil Firbank were among his graduates, both also future major generals.

-He served in the Far East in the Second World War for which he was appointed a Companion of the Distinguished Service Order.
-After the war he became Commander of 17th Infantry Brigade in Germany in December 1946, deputy director of Military Operations at the War Office in February 1953 and General Officer Commanding 44th (Home Counties) Division in January 1954.
+King served in the Far East in the Second World War, for which he was awarded the Distinguished Service Order.
+After the war he became commander of the 17th Infantry Brigade in Germany in December 1946, deputy director of Military Operations at the War Office in February 1953, and General Officer Commanding 44th (Home Counties) Division in January 1954.
 His last appointment was as Director of Quartering at the War Office in February 1957 before retiring in April 1959.

-He died on 16 December 1983.
+King died on 16 December 1983.